40 kilograms of explosives: Thwarting a nightmare at Pulwama

 Bomb diffused: Big Pulwama like terror attack averted in Valley

-An Intelligence Bureau official explained that they had picked up chatter earlier this week.
+An Intelligence Bureau (IB) official explained that they had picked up chatter earlier this week.

 It was clear that the JeM was planning something very big in the Valley.
 The intelligence was found to be Grade A in nature and hence the operation was so precise, the officer further explained.